 #4.
 A new book to read.

 Even if you’re hard at work pounding out the next bestseller that will change the industry as we know, even geniuses need a break sometimes!
-Rest your brain and pick up some of the fabulous reads that have come out this year.
+Rest your brain and pick up a fabulous reads.

-I just finished reading the beta version of “New Name,” book 3 in the space opera trilogy by A.C.
-Williams that’s releasing December 1.
+One of my client’s novels, “New Name,” book 3 in a space opera trilogy by A.C.
+Williams, was chosen as a Realm Makers Realm Award finalist in the sci-fi category this summer.
 It’s a fantastic, gritty adventure with engaging characters and real heart – plus, a pay-off for the trauma of the last book!

 #5.
 Boots for a crisp, fall walk.